Smile-SA/hots/doc/source/glossary.rst

     A heuristic is a method, used for solving a given problem, that is not guaranteed to be optimal, perfect or rational, but which is nevertheless sufficient for reaching an immediate, short-term goal.
 It is often used for solving very hard problems, by quickly finding a feasible solution.

-  cots
+  hots

-    *cots* is the name given (for the moment) to this application. *cots* comes from *Resource Allocation via Clustering*.
+    *hots* is the name given (for the moment) to this application. *hots* comes from *Resource Allocation via Clustering*.
 It then denotes a methodology that solves a resource allocation problem, using clustering (in addition to a heuristic).